HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Function Entry:** Click on [Configuration](#configuration) -> "Node Management" -> "Data Source Group" -> "Add Group" on the management platform page to enter the "Add Data Source Group" function page.

-**Function Description**: Check the parameter items that need to be used by the data source and have the same parameter values, and then set the parameter values of the checked parameter items.
+**Function Description:** Check the parameter items that need to be used by the data source and have the same parameter values, and then set the parameter values of the checked parameter items.
 Click the "Save and Return" button to complete the addition of data source group.

 **Parameter Description:**